divelz/Python-Tkinter-Reloj/Readme.md

 # Clock with Python-tkinter

+Project #1 with Python - Tkinter.
+Clock on desktop screen.

 When executing it shows a text with the time the date and place, as shown to
 continuation: